The Last Judgment [eternal judgment]

 These images of the Last Judgment, the judgment of eternal destiny, come from New Testament statements about the same.
 The Last Judgment is part of the doctrine of the “last things”—the future return of Jesus Christ, the resurrection of the just and the unjust, the end of the present wicked world to be replaced by the glorious kingdom of God.

-The Bible declares that judgment is a solemn event for all people who have lived, as Jesus' words make clear: "But I tell you, on the day of judgment men must give an account of every vain word that they have spoken have.
-By your words you will be justified, and by your words you will be condemned" (Matthew 12,36-37).
+The Bible explains that judgment is a serious event for all people who have lived, as Jesus' words make clear: "But I tell you that on the day of judgment people will have to give account for every careless word they have spoken.
+By your words you will be justified, and by your words you will be condemned."
+(Mt 12,36-37).

 The Greek word for "judgment" used in the New Testament passages is krisis, from which the word "crisis" is derived.
 Crisis refers to a time and situation when a decision is being made for or against someone.
 In this sense, a crisis is a point in someone's life or the world.
 More specifically, Krisis refers to the activity of God or the Messiah as judge of the world at what is called the Last Judgment or Judgment Day, or we might say the beginning of the "eternal judgment".

-Jesus summed up the future judgment of the fate of the just and the wicked: “Do not marvel at this.
-For the hour is coming when all who are in the tombs will hear his voice, and those who have done good will come forth to the resurrection of life, but those who have done evil to the resurrection of judgment" (John 5,28).
+Jesus summarized the future judgment of the fate of the righteous and the wicked thus: “Do not be amazed at this.
+For the hour is coming when all who are in the graves will hear his voice and come out—those who have done good to the resurrection of life, and those who have done evil to the resurrection of judgment.”
+(Joh 5,28).

-Jesus also described the nature of the Last Judgment in symbolic form as the separating of the sheep from the goats: “Now when the Son of man comes in his glory, and all the angels with him, then he will sit on his glorious throne, and all the nations will be gathered before him.
-And he will separate them one from another as a shepherd separates the sheep from the goats, and will put the sheep on his right hand and the goats on his left” (Matthew 25,31-33).
+Jesus also described the nature of the Last Judgment in symbolic form as the separation of the sheep from the goats: “When the Son of Man comes in his glory, and all the angels with him, then he will sit on his glorious throne, and all the nations will be gathered before him.
+And he will separate them one from another as a shepherd separates the sheep from the goats; and he will place the sheep on his right and the goats on his left.”
+(Mt 25,31-33).

 The sheep on his right will hear of her blessing with these words: "Come, ye blessed of my Father, inherit the kingdom prepared for you from the foundation of the world" (v.
 34).
 The goats on the left are also informed of their fate: "Then he will also say to those on the left: Depart from me, you who are cursed, into the eternal fire prepared for the devil and his angels!" (v.
 41) .

-This scenario of the two groups gives confidence to the righteous and thrusts the wicked into a time of unique crisis: "The Lord knows how to save the righteous from temptation, but to hold the unrighteous to punishment on the Day of Judgment" (2.
-Petrus 2,9).
+This scenario of the two groups gives confidence to the righteous and plunges the wicked into a time of unique crisis: "The Lord knows how to deliver the righteous from temptation, but to hold the unrighteous captive for the day of judgment, to punish them."
+(2Pt 2,9).

 Such biblical passages define doctrine of eternal or final judgment in plain terms.
 It is an either / or situation; there are the redeemed in Christ and the unredeemed wicked who are lost.
 A number of other passages in the New Testament refer to this